 Two mistakes to avoid when strategic planning

-Our latest Growth Drivers global research uncovers two mistakes companies make when strategic planning:
+Our latest research uncovered two mistakes companies make when strategic planning:

 1. Focusing on what to do about today’s reality, rather than imagining future opportunities